RIDE THE ANCIENT SILK ROAD

 The price does not include international or domestic flights, alcohol, mandatory travel insurance, or staff tips (which are optional but appreciated).

-It may be possible to pay a single supplement for the hotel in Bishkek for an additional charge.
+It may be possible to pay a single supplement for the additional charge for up to three nights depending on availability.

 RIDING